Data Centers in Florence

 Energy costs in Florence reflect the broader Italian market, which is characterized by a significant transition toward sustainable generation.

-Average Cost Of Power: Industrial electricity is priced at €0.19–€0.23/kWh, as of September 2025.
+Average Cost Of Power: Industrial electricity is priced at €0.19–€0.23/kWh as of September 2025.
 The generation mix consists of roughly 60% fossil fuels and 40% renewables.
-These rates encourage operators to utilize advanced cooling technologies to manage operational expenses.
+These rates encourage operators to use advanced cooling technologies to manage operational expenses.

 Power Grid Reliability: Regional data center clusters in Sesto Fiorentino and Campi Bisenzio benefit from well-engineered, redundant power delivery.
-Multi-substation support ensures that facilities maintain high uptime standards for critical digital operations.
+Multi-substation support ensures that facilities maintain high uptime standards for critical digital operations as of September 2025.

 Market Access, Business & Tax Climate

 Tax Advantage For Data Centers: Italy provides financial benefits for companies that invest in energy-efficient infrastructure.
-These incentives help lower the capital required for modernizing cooling systems and power distribution units.
+These incentives lower the capital required for modernizing cooling systems and power distribution units.

 Natural Disaster Risk